 We define the following terms for the purposes of electricity emissions and generation data:

 Emissions intensity: Emissions intensity data is defined as reported scope 1 emissions divided by reported electricity production.
-Electricity production is based on total generation reported through National Greenhouse and Energy Reporting, including electricity used by the facility.
-The emissions intensities in this report are based on data as reported to the Clean Energy Regulator and no adjustment has been made to reflect any specific circumstances.
-Emissions intensities elsewhere are more typically measured (including by AEMO) based on energy sent out to the grid, which results in a higher emissions intensity per designated generation facility.
+Electricity production is based on total generation reported through NGER, including electricity used by the facility.
+The emissions intensities in this report are based on data as reported to the agency and no adjustment has been made to reflect any specific circumstances.
+Emissions intensities elsewhere are more typically measured (including by AEMO) based on electricity sent out to the grid, which results in a higher emissions intensity per designated generation facility.

-Grid-connected: Grid-connected refers to connection to a designated electricity network, defined as: the National Electricity Market, the South West interconnected system, the North West interconnected system, the Darwin to Katherine network, and the Mount Isa-Cloncurry supply network for the purposes of the safeguard mechanism.
+Grid-connected: Grid-connected refers to connection to a designated electricity network.
+The designated electricity networks are: the National Electricity Market, the South West interconnected system, the North West interconnected system, the Darwin to Katherine network, and the Mount Isa-Cloncurry supply network for the purposes of the safeguard mechanism.

-Designated generation facility aggregates: If a report submitted under the National Greenhouse and Energy Reporting scheme contains a facility aggregate, and does not include disaggregated information for individual facilities, data will be published at the aggregated level.
+Designated generation facility aggregates: If a report submitted under the NGER scheme contains a facility aggregate, and does not include disaggregated information for individual facilities, data will be published at the aggregated level.

 Designated generation facilities cannot apply to have their facility level data withheld under section 25 of the NGER Act.

-From 2014–15, the Clean Energy Regulator has published total electricity generation and emissions data to provide greater transparency in terms of how the sector is tracking in relation to the sectoral baseline as set under the safeguard mechanism.
+The agency publishes total electricity generation and emissions data to assist with tracking the sector in relation to the sectoral baseline as set under the safeguard mechanism.

-a sectoral baseline will apply collectively to grid-connected generators until it is exceeded.
+sectoral baseline applies collectively to grid-connected generators.
 Under the

-National Greenhouse and Energy Reporting (Safeguard Mechanism) Rule 2015 the sectoral baseline is set at 198 million tonnes carbon dioxide equivalent, based on electricity sector’s emissions from 2009–10 to 2013–14.
-Sectoral emissions will be compared with the
+National Greenhouse and Energy Reporting (Safeguard Mechanism) Rule 2015 the sectoral baseline is set at 198 million tonnes carbon dioxide equivalent (CO2-e), based on electricity sector’s emissions from 2009–10 to 2013–14.
+If the

 About The Clean Energy Regulator